mantawolf/mantawolf.github.io/_posts/2015-02-25-agile-thoughts.md

 Ick.

 ### Things I like
-+ Writing code when I get do
++ Writing code when I get to